Be Careful On Prom Night

 Prom night statistics

 What’s meant to be a fun night for high school students often turns into a deadly night with so many teens on the road late at night.
-What’s shocking is that teens don’t view prom night as being dangerous.
+What is shocking, is that teens don’t view prom night as being dangerous.

 A survey conducted by Liberty Mutual found that only 20% of juniors and seniors believed being on the roads is dangerous on prom night.
 However, about 1,000 youth under age 21 die each year in preventable tragedies while celebrating their high school proms and graduations according to the National Highway Traffic Safety Administration (NHTSA).